Retatrutide's effect on alcohol cravings?

 Can anyone report what, if any, effects Reta has had on alcohol consumption/craving to drink?

 I recently quit drinking altogether, but I was in functional alcoholic territory, where I would drink everyday, but only from 5-8 and always the same amount.
 1 bottle of wine would numb the stress and anxiety, but I could still get up at 6am without a hangover.
-When I started tirz, I cut down, but if I ramped back up to the same bottle of wine every night without issue.
-The urge to drink is still there, out of habit, even though I felt less of a physiological (addictive) compulsion to drink while taking tirz.
-I could "drink through" the tirz effect if I decided to, but I did feel less of a desire to drink.
+When I started tirzzzzzz, I cut down, but if I ramped back up to the same bottle of wine every night without issue.
+The urge to drink is still there, out of habit, even though I felt less of a physiological (addictive) compulsion to drink while taking tirzzzzzz.
+I could "drink through" the tirzzzzzz effect if I decided to, but I did feel less of a desire to drink.
 Of course, I want to drink less.

 I just wondered if Reta had the same, stronger or less effect on drinking.

 This describes me precisely.
-And I just had a very bad experience drinking on Halloween with Tirz - pretty sure I was drunk driving into work the next day and I quit at 11p the night before.
+And I just had a very bad experience drinking on Halloween with tirzzzzzz - pretty sure I was drunk driving into work the next day and I quit at 11p the night before.
 No bueno, especially when you can't eat.
 Anyway, thanks for putting this question out there.
 Day 3, here we go...

 As an update, I'm happy to report that the desire to drink is GREATLY dampened.
 I have not gone completely dry, but instead of 1 bottle of wine or 6-8 beers nightly, I have 2 beers when we go out to dinner on the weekend.
 I have gone weeks without drinking or wanting to drink.